Apparel, Textiles & Fashions OVERVIEW

 Over the past several years, manufacturers of basic synthetic textiles, such as polyester fabrics, have been dealing with a global manufacturing glut.
 Synthetic textile manufacturing had traditionally been dominated by the largest global chemicals firms, but many of them have exited the business by selling their holdings.

 Trade agreements play a vital role in the apparel industry.
-For example, agreements among the U.S. and its trading partners attempt to foster employment in certain parts of the world (such as low-income areas in the Caribbean) and allow U.S. consumers fair access to reasonably priced goods, while providing some sort of relief to U.S.-based businesses.
+For example, agreements among the U.S. and its trading partners attempt to foster employment in certain parts of the world (such as low-income areas in the Caribbean) and allow U.S. consumers fair access to reasonably priced goods, while providing some sort of relief to U.S.-based businesses at the same time.
 Because trade agreements will never satisfy all parties concerned, they tend to lead to controversy and much critical discussion.
 On the retail end, consumers of apparel in North America, Asia and Europe have long enjoyed wide selections and moderate prices.
 On the business end, much of the manufacturing once done in Europe and North America has been lost to lower-cost locations.

 Apparel retailing has always been a tough, highly competitive business, and many chains rise dramatically and then fail.
 Retail fashion merchandising is a vast challenge (witness the recent ups and downs of retail giant The Gap).
 Just-in-time inventory, driven by highly computerized supply chain management systems, is now an immense asset to major retailers.
 Nonetheless, price pressure from major discounters like Wal-Mart, Target and Kohl’s can keep profit margins thin at stores that sell moderately priced apparel.
 Some of the most successful retail chains are those that focus on niche markets with special tastes and needs, such as Chico’s FAS, which caters to 35- to 60-year-old women who want flattering fashions that suit their figures, and Abercrombie & Fitch, which focuses on the 18- to 22-year old market.